latrell/Captcha/README.md

 ## Usage

 To use the Captcha Service Provider, you must register the provider when bootstrapping your Laravel application.
-There are essentially two ways to do this.
+There are essentially two ways to do this (only for Laravel 5.4 or below).

 Find the `providers` key in `config/app.php` and register the Captcha Service Provider.